mozolin/matter-thread/apps/mike_on_off/README.md

 ## Plugin Manager Configuration
 To update the existing CONFIG_GPIO_PLUG values, set their value in sdkconfig.defaults.esp32h2.

-The following table defines the default GPIO pin numbers for the ESP32-H2 device.
+The following table defines the available GPIO pin numbers for the ESP32-H2 device.
 ~~~
 ------------------
 | IO Func | GPIO |